secretlint/secretlint/README.md

 npx secretlint --init
 ```

-After that, you can run Secretlint on any file or directory like this:
+Finally, you can run Secretlint on any file or directory like this:

 ```
 npx secretlint "**/*"